- Describe the layers of connective tissues packaging skeletal muscle

 Although the term excitation-contraction coupling confuses or scares some students, it comes down to this: for a skeletal muscle fiber to contract, its membrane must first be “excited”—in other words, it must be stimulated to fire an action potential.
 The muscle fiber action potential, which sweeps along the sarcolemma as a wave, is “coupled” to the actual contraction through the release of calcium ions (Ca++) from the SR. Once released, the Ca++ interacts with the shielding proteins, forcing them to move aside so that the actin-binding sites are available for attachment by myosin heads.
 The myosin then pulls the actin filaments toward the center, shortening the muscle fiber.

 In skeletal muscle, this sequence begins with signals from the somatic motor division of the nervous system.
-In other words, the “excitation” step in skeletal muscles is always triggered by signaling from the nervous system (Figure 4).
+In other words, the “excitation” step in skeletal muscles is always triggered by signaling at the neuromuscular junction (Figure 15.6).

-As the membrane depolarizes, another set of ion channels called voltage-gated sodium channels are triggered to open.
+The depolarization of the motor end plate spreads along the adjacent regions of the sarcolemma and a different class of ion channels, the voltage-gated sodium channels, are triggered to open.
 Sodium ions enter the muscle fiber, and an action potential rapidly spreads (or “fires”) along the entire membrane to initiate excitation-contraction coupling.

 Things happen very quickly in the world of excitable membranes (just think about how quickly you can snap your fingers as soon as you decide to do it).
 Immediately following depolarization of the membrane, it repolarizes, re-establishing the negative membrane potential.
 Meanwhile, the ACh in the synaptic cleft is degraded by the enzyme acetylcholinesterase (AChE) so that the ACh cannot rebind to a receptor and reopen its channel, which would cause unwanted extended muscle excitation and contraction.